MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

   - **C++ template for Visual Studio 2022 version 17.0 releases up to Preview 4.** You will encounter the following error the first time you try to run your project: "There were deployment errors".
 To resolve this issue, run or deploy your project a second time.
 This issue will be fixed in Visual Studio 2022 version 17.0 Preview 5.

 - **Push notifications API (Microsoft.Windows.PushNotifications namespace) incorrectly included in the 1.0 Preview 2 release.** This is still an experimental feature, and to you use it you must install the 1.0 Experimental release instead.
-This feature will be removed from the upcoming 1.0 Stable release.
+This feature will be removed from the upcoming 1.0 release.

 - **App lifecycle API (Microsoft.Windows.AppLifecycle namespace) incorrectly includes the Experimental attribute in the 1.0 Preview 2 release.** The Experimental attribute will be removed from this API in the next release.